nutdanai6230300354/runner/README.md

 2.The program will create obstacles for the character to dodge.
 3.Use the keyboard to control the character and keep running.
 # Installation
-Compile & run Fill name "Project.java".
+Compile & run Fill name "Runner.java".